hzeller/rpi-rgb-led-matrix/README.md

 Connection
 ----------
+You need a seprate power supply for the panel.
+There is a connector for that separate from the logic connector, typically in the center of the board.
+The board requires 5V (double check the polarity: what is printed on the board is correct - I once got boards with supplied cables that had red (suggesting `+`) and black (suggesting `GND`) reversed!).
+This power supply is used to light the LEDs; plan for ~3.5 Ampere per 32x32 panel.

-The RPi has 3.3V logic output level, but a display operated at 5V digests these logic levels just fine (also, the display will work well with 4V; watch out, they easily can sink 2 Amps if all LEDs are on).
-Since we only need output pins, we don't need to worry about level conversion back.
+The RPi has 3.3V logic output level, but a display operated at 5V interprets these logic levels just fine.
+Since we only need output pins on the RPi, we don't need to worry about level conversion back.

 We need 13 IO pins.
-It doesn't really matter to which GPIO pins these are connected (but the code assumes right now that the row address are adjacent bits) - if you use a different layout, change in the `IoBits` union in framebuffer-internal.h if necessary.
-Check
+The following work out of the box (if you need to use a different set of pins, change the `IoBits` union in framebuffer-internal.h.
-<http://elinux.org/RPi_Low-level_peripherals> for details of available GPIOs
+Check <http://elinux.org/RPi_Low-level_peripherals> for details of available GPIOs and pin-header).
-and pin-header)

 LED-Panel to GPIO with this code:
    * GND (Ground, '-') to ground of your Raspberry Pi